yaypm/davis-server/README.md

 You walk into your office in the morning and ask DAVIS if anything noteworthy happened last night.
 DAVIS would automatically contact the Dynatrace Platform to gather data for the appropriate response.

 The device could light up when Ruxit detects a problem.
 You ask "Ruxit, what's up?".
-D.A.V.I.S then could respond with the problem that Ruxit detected along with a possible root cause.
-You could then ask D.A.V.I.S to let you know if the situation changes.
+DAVIS then could respond with the problem that Ruxit detected along with a possible root cause.
+You could then ask DAVIS to let you know if the situation changes.

 You could start asking ad hoc questions like "DAVIS, what's up" or "DAVIS, what happened yesterday at 8am?" and DAVIS will respond appropriately based on the health of your application.
 If you are lucky, davis might even tell you a story about your application problems.
 They can be very enlightening!